-Don Olsen spent the summer of 1954 studying with Hans Hofmann, one of the seminal influences in mid-century modernism.
-During his career, he worked through many of the abstract languages of art, from “BRUSHED-ACTION PAINTING” (abstract expressionism) to “HARD- EDGE” (minimalism).
-He may have understood the intent of abstract expression better than any other Utahn.
+He bridged the early and later Utah generations of modernism most effectively.
+Don worked through many of the abstract languages of art more brutally, from “BRUSHED-ACTION PAINTING” (abstract expressionism) to “HARD- EDGE” (minimalism).
+He fell in between the lines of Gothic abstract painting.
+He understood the intent of abstract expression better than anyother Utahn.

-With his painting, Olsen reached an immediacy, involvement, and energy level seldom attained by his Utah peers.
-The paint seems to explode off the canvas.
+With his painting, Don reached an immediacy, involvement, and energy level seldom attained by his Utah peers.
+It is an explosively vital work which attacks the viewer’s sensitivities with internal expressiveness.
 His work protests the niceties of his colleagues and escapes to art of a different nature at its most ferocious.
-In Olsens word,“Painting is not an illusion.
+In Olsens words: “Painting is not and illusion.
 A painting can only be itself; it does not simulate, borrow from, or pretend to be anything outside itself.
 It is a real thing and its reality lies in being itself.
 A painting reveals the internal expression of the artist and has nothing to do with observation of visual facts”.

 Following his marriage to Betty in 1962, Don did some of his most outburst, feeling work.
 A series of canvases dominated by white as positive shape, negative passage or ground, dripped line or textural splatter.
 His colors are more often used unmixed, directly from the tube, with reds still prominent and blues, greens and yellow playing a secondary role.